World-Konkani-Centre/SCL-2022-AMEYA/README.md

    git clone https://github.com/World-Konkani-Centre/SCL-2022-AMEYA.git
    cd SCL-2022-AMEYA
    ```
-   Make sure u have python installed on your system.
+   Make sure you have python installed on your system.
 2. Create a Virtual Environment for the Project

    If u don't have a virtualenv installed